A picture is worth a thousand words

 The edges of preformed ponds are just as unattractive and hard to hide as those of rubber lined ponds.
 They are also usually very small, so you don't want to waste valuable pond space with boulders.

-This next set of pictures comes from Bob H. who sent these comments in with the photos:
+This next set of pictures comes from Bob H. with the Green Garden Group in Burlington, NC.

 You can see the beginning stage of a stream that will flow into a lower pond.